Noah-Huppert/video-sync/extension/README.md

 Code is located in the [`main.js`](./main.js) file.

-Open `local-test.html` in the browser for quick development.
-Reload the page when changes to `main.js` are made.
+Open `mock-viewer.html` in the browser for quick development.
+Reload the page when changes to `common.js` or `viewer.js` are made.